What is smishing? How to spot + avoid an attack

 Why do cybercriminals use smishing?

-Cybercriminals use smishing because people typically trust messages sent to their phones.
-The purpose is to steal a victim’s personal data or have them click a malicious link.
+Cybercriminals use smishing because text messages are instantly accessible and illicit quick replies, making it a highly successful medium for scammers.
+The purpose is usually to steal a victim’s personal data or have them click a malicious link.

 What do you do when a strange number texts you?

-If you receive a text from an unknown number, especially if the content seems odd or too good to be true, don’t click any links, consider reporting the number as spam and think about blocking the number if you don’t want to hear from it again.
+If you receive a text from an unknown number, especially if the content seems odd or too good to be true, don’t click any links, do not respond, consider reporting the number as spam, and think about blocking the number.

 Editorial note: Our articles provide educational information for you.
 Our offerings may not cover or protect against every type of crime, fraud, or threat we write about.
 Our goal is to increase awareness about Cyber Safety.
 Please review complete Terms during enrollment or setup.
 Remember that no one can prevent all identity theft or cybercrime, and that LifeLock does not monitor all transactions at all businesses.
 The Norton and LifeLock brands are part of Gen Digital Inc.